1a1a11a/PyMimircache/docs/_build/html/_sources/User/installation.rst.txt

     $ sudo python3 setup.py install

-Using Docker Container
+Use Docker Container
 ----------------------
 As an alternative, you can using mimircache in a docker container,

-Using interactive shell
+Use interactive shell
 ^^^^^^^^^^^^^^^^^^^^^^^

 To enter an interactive shell and do plotting, you can use::